jeroenheijmans/sample-auth0-angular-oauth2-oidc/README.md

 The beauty of OAuth2 is that the API side of things is largely *decoupled* from the rest.
 We will get to the point where access tokens are sent to a dummy API, and assume everything would work from there.

-There is one important note about the flow relevant though.
+There is one important note about the flow though.
 Tokens are passed plainly to the API by the client application.
 The format for such tokens is "JWT" (pronounced like "jot"), typically at least *signed* (JWS), or alternatively *encrypted* (JWE).
 Your API can verify (or decrypt) the tokens.